python/typeshed/CONTRIBUTING.md

 after it reaches [end-of-life](https://devguide.python.org/versions/).
 This means that we will no longer actively test the stubs against that version.
-After five to six months, we will remove the stubs for that version and start to use features not supported by that version.
+After five to six months, we will remove the stubs for that version and start to use syntax and typing features not supported by that version.

 ### Third-party library stubs